 Learning & Teaching Activities

-Learning & Teaching ModesWorkplace Experience II (winter school) will include two main elements:
+Learning & Teaching ModesWorkplace Experience III (Semester 2) will include two main elements:

 - An internship of approximately 120 hours;

-- A seminar program to be run over four weeks (one morning or afternoon per week).
+- A seminar program to be run over eight weeks (2 hours per week).

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Internship: 120 hours

-Seminar program: 1 x 3hr seminar per week for four weeks
+Seminar program: 1 x 2hr seminar per week for eight weeks

 Self-directed learning activities will include reading, research and assignment preparation